 Most draft faucets you'll find are rear sealing faucets.
 They control the flow of beer from the back of the faucet as the lever moves a valve shaft inside the faucet body which opens and closes the rear seal.
 The vents inside the shaft slow the flow of beer to provide a nice, smooth pour.
-These faucet are easy to disassemble for cleaning purposes.
-Rear sealing faucets are a cost effective option versus a forward sealing faucet.
+These faucets are easy to disassemble for cleaning purposes.
+Rear sealing faucets are a cost-effective option versus a forward sealing faucet.

 Forward Sealing Faucets